xor-ranavikrant/Readme/Ignite Lab.md

 **Filtered Twitter Data - Silver**

 *In the Silver layer, the raw Twitter data is curated into something more usable for data scientists.*
-*They can take these cleaned up data and develop features for machine learning models as well as aggregated analytical datasets for data analysts*.
+*They can take this cleaned up data and develop features for machine learning models as well as aggregated analytical datasets for data analysts*.

 ![Filtered Twitter data](media/images/image3407.png)